-- Quick Start Rules (start with this!) - White, Yellow, and Reverse Directories - Map Atlas w/ interleaved Neighborhood Guide - Rulebook, Research Guide, and Navigation Guide - A blank case log sheet to track your progress (one may be included in this book)
+- Quick Start Rules (start with this!) - White, Yellow, and Reverse Directories - Map Atlas w/ interleaved Neighborhood Guide - · Rulebook, Research Guide, and Navigation Guide - A Case Tracking Sheet, Daily Log Sheets (one for each day), and a Campaign Log Sheet.
+Print these out; the rest can be used digitally (copies may be included in this casebook).